Samsung/tizen-docs/docs/application/dotnet/guides/nui/layer.md

  - Renderers have a depth index property

 With `LayerUI`, the draw order of the renderers is defined by both:
- - Renderer depth index.
+ - Renderer depth index
  - Position of view in the layer tree

 ### Layer3D

-When setting Layer behavior to `Layer3D`, Opaque renderers are drawn first and written to the depth buffer.
+When you set the behavior of the layer to `Layer3D`, the opaque renderers are drawn first and written to the depth buffer.

 Transparent renderers are drawn in order of distance from the camera ( painter's algorithm ).